adriantoine/kewler/readme.md

 #### Mmmmh, what does it mean?

-Ok, there is quite a few color manipulation function, but they are all kinda object oriented when you create your object instance and manipulate it, this one is more like a functional one, where you create an immutable color wrapper which is a function and run any alteration you want and eventually get a hex color.
+Ok, there is quite a few color manipulation libraries, but they are all kinda object oriented where you create your object instance and manipulate it.
+This one is more like a functional one, where you create an __immutable__ color wrapper which is a function and run any alteration you want and eventually get a hex color.

-For example:
+That's gonna be easier with an example:

 ```js
 import {color} from 'kewler';